 The Celts were brave warriors from early as 500 BC, fighting with strength and fury.
 The close combat sword was the chosen weapon in battle, as its flared blade possessed a strong and deadly edge that could be wielded quickly.

 The leaf shaped blade was quite popular throughout the ancient world.
-Our Hoplite Sword features a high carbon steel blade fitted with a steel guard and pommel with a wooden grip covered with leather.
-The high carbon steel blade makes this sword ideal for re-enactments.
+Our Hoplite Sword features a high carbon steel blade fitted with a steel guard and pommel.
+The contoured wooden handle is wrapped in leather for a secure grip.

 This magnificent sword named The Accolade would have been a sword worthy of the Templar Grand Master to knight a loyal member into this holy order.
 The best metalsmiths from Windlass Steelcrafts have spent hours on each blade.